How To Sell More On Instagram This Holiday Season

 Pinterest is more than a platform to share your favorite crafts and inspirational quotes.
 If you and your team are working collaboratively on a visual campaign, it can also be an invaluable tool for brainstorming.
 Whether it’s color schemes or content inspiration, put it all together on a private Pinterest board.
 Not only does this keep your team to share their unique perspectives, but it’s easy to instantly brainstorm – no need for a long chain of emails or IMs.

-Once your team has a solid idea of the photos you’ll need, it’s time to consider the next piece of important content: graphics.
+Once your team has a solid idea of the Instagram photos you’ll need to sell more on Instagram during the holiday season, it’s time to consider the next piece of important content: graphics.
 Will you need to reach out to a graphic designer?
 Do it now.
 Graphic designers are often swamped during the holiday season, and you’re more likely to find time on their schedules if you reach out a few months in advance.

 Whether you need illustrative graphics or photo edits, make sure you have a scope of work prepared before you reach out to your preferred designer.
 This will allow the graphic designer enough time to finish the project, and you won’t feel crunched to get your visuals back at the last minute.